2025 NCAA Division I Men's Swimming and Diving Championships

-The 2025 NCAA Division I Men's Swimming and Diving Championships will be contested March 26–29, 2025 at the 101st annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.
+The 2025 NCAA Division I Men's Swimming and Diving Championships was contested March 26–29, 2025 at the 101st annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I men's collegiate swimming and diving in the United States.

 This year's events are being hosted by Washington State University at the Weyerhaeuser King County Aquatic Center in Federal Way, Washington.